budimanjojo/dotfiles-installer/README.md

 ```
 ## Updating
 **Zsh**
-Oh-my-zsh will ask you for update confirmation every 13 days.
-To update Zsh-autosuggestions, Zsh-syntax-highlighting and Powerlevel10k, simply type in `antigen update` in terminal.
-To update antigen, type in `antigen selfupdate` in terminal.
+To update Zsh plugins, simply type in `zplg update` in terminal.
+To update zplugin, type in `zplg self-update` in terminal.

 **Vim**
 To update Vim plugins, simply do `:PlugUpdate` in your vim.
 For Coc extensions, you don't have to do anything.
 It will update by itself everyday.